Sid200026/EinNel/README.md

 # EinNel
-## EXPOund Hackathon Project : An employee perfomance review system
+## EXPOund Hackathon : An employee perfomance review system

 Clone this repository in a folder and change your directory to that folder

+### Contribution

+All contributions to this repository are welcome.
+However all contributors must follow the CONTRIBUTING.md before submitting any pull requests.

+Also contributors must raise an issue before submitting a Pull Request

-### Pre-Requisites
+### Requisites

 `pip install -r requirements.txt`